Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 1. Click the newly added project to open it.

-1. Unity should open the project to a scene titled `EmptyScene`.
-If it did not, you can find it in the Project window in the Assets/Scenes directory, and double-click to open it now.
+1. In Unity, double click to open the `Assets/Scenes/EmptyScene` scene if it is not already open.
     > Note: If you have some experience with Unity and would like to skip the scene setup portion, you can open the scene named `TutorialScene` now and skip ahead to [Setting up the robot](#setting-up-the-robot).

     > Note: Only one Unity scene should be open at a time.
 If you see multiple scenes open in the Hierarchy view, double-click the desired scene, e.g. `Assets/Scenes/EmptyScene`, to open it and close the other scenes.